tpoechtrager/wc-ng/src/readme_source.txt

-This is the original vanilla Sauerbraten license, this license doc *NOT* cover the WC-NG modifications.
+This is the original vanilla Sauerbraten license, this license doc does *NOT* cover the WC-NG modifications.

 WC-NG is released under the GPLv2 license terms (with exceptions), please see COPYING.